FalloutGhoulBusta/AtmosSphere/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 💡 Feature Request
+name: "\U0001F4A1 Feature Request"
-description: Suggest an idea for AtmosSphere
+about: Suggest a new feature or enhancement for this project.
+title: ''
 labels: enhancement
+assignees: FalloutGhoulBusta

 ---

 ## 💡 Feature Request